 There are no scientific studies looking at the use of linden to treat children, so you should not give linden to a child under 18 without your health care provider's supervision.

-Speak to a knowledgeable health care provider to find the right dose for you.
+Speak to a knowledgeable provider to find the right dose for you.

 Linden is considered safe at the recommended dosage.
 There have been rare reports of hives or other allergic skin reactions (called contact dermatitis) from touching the lime tree.

-Women who are pregnant or breastfeeding should ask their health care providers before taking linden.
+Women who are pregnant or breastfeeding should ask their providers before taking linden.